frederic-perez/AmE-dictionary/data/idioms.md

 __burn the midnight oil__ To work late into the night.
 __burn up the road__ To travel very fast.
 Often used to describe driving. _Have you seen my new sports car?
 Man, I can’t wait to take it out and burn up the road!_
 __burn your bridges__ :two: To destroy all possible ways of going back to a situation.
+__bush league__ _slang_ Subpar or inept; lame.
+The phrase comes from minor league baseball, in which some teams played on unkempt fields bordered by bushes, or in rural, “bush” towns. _Their operation is pretty bush league—no professionalism at all._
 __bust out__ _She clearly has something busting out._
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._